 Introversion is a technical term for an inwardly oriented behavior.
 People with this personality trait tend to focus on their inner feelings rather than their outward appearance.
 Whether you're an introvert or an extrovert is partly genetic.
 Although an estimated 25 percent of all adults are said to be introverts, like in the media can be read, there are still many misconceptions or prejudices about this personality type.

-Introverted behavior has nothing to do with shyness or social anxiety.
-Being an introvert is not a character flaw or an unalterable fate.
+Introverted behavior has nothing to do with shyness or social Fear to do.
+Being an introvert is not a character weakness or an unalterable fate.
 You can become active yourself and develop from an introvert to an extrovert.

 Jonathan Cheek is a well-known psychologist who has studied introversion and defined four different types of introversion.